MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/feature-highlights-per-approach.md

 ms.reviewer: deonhe
 ---

-# Feature highlights per approach
+# Summary of the benefits of VBScript vs Actions for SAP GUI automation

-As with many other technologies and techniques, there are pros and cons for each approach which are summarized in the table below.
+As with many other technologies and techniques, there are pros and cons for each approach.
 Depending on the type of developer you are, you might find that a certain approach fits better your intended use case and skillset.

-There will be occasions where combining both techniques will be highly beneficial, like adding a VBScript action with some Excel VBA code to support advanced formatting as part of your action-based automation.
+There will be occasions when combining both techniques will be beneficial, like adding a VBScript action with some Excel VBA code to support advanced formatting as part of your action-based automation.

+Here's a summary of the two approaches.

 | Feature | VBScript | Actions |
 |-------------------------|-------------------------|-------------------------|